Selling your home?

 When it's time to sell, you need a systematic approach to pricing your property.
 You see, the biggest mistake that people make when selling their home is to price it "emotionally".

-In fact, when people decide to sell, emotions usually run high.
-More often than not, we hear sellers say things like: "but, we love the purple walls", "but ,we can't even hear the freeway out back, anymore", "but, the kids loved crawling through the hole in the fence"; and so on.
+In fact, when people decide to sell, emotions are usually running high.
+More often than not, we hear sellers say things like: "but, we love the purple walls", OR "gosh, we can't even hear the freeway out back, anymore", OR "but, the kids loved crawling through the hole in the fence".

-Instead, buyers are interested in making new memories - their very own memories.
+Instead, buyers are interested in making their own memories.
 They will look at your property from their perspective.
 And, they'll be looking pragmatically & critically.

 After they've looked at various properties that meet their practical requirements (number of bedrooms/bathrooms, size of yard etc.), they'll short-list the ones that appeal to them (colours, floor plan etc).

 Then, they'll compare the listed prices.
 That's where the rubber meets the road!